-The SMIT rset command has options to list, remove, show a specific resource set used by a process, and the management tools as shown in Figure 41.
+The smitty rset command has options to list, remove, and show a specific resource set used by a process, and contains the management tools as shown in Figure 35.

 Resource Set Management Move cursor to desired item and press Enter.
-List All Syste List Applicat: Remove Applica Show a Process urce Sets in a given em RADs ion-defined Resource ation-defined Resour Sets F1=Help F9=Shell F2=Refresh F10=Exit F3=Cancel Enter=Do F8=Image
+List All Sys List Applica Remove Appli Show a Proce ource Sets in a given Sets F1=Help F9=Shell F2=Refresh F10=Exit F3=Cancel Enter=Do F8=Image

-Figure 41.
+Figure 35.
 SMIT main panel for Resource Set Management

 To create, delete, or change a resource set in the rset registry, you must select Manage Resource Set Database in the SMIT panel.
 In this panel, it is also possible to reload the rset registry definitions to make all changes available to the system.
-Figure 42 on page 89 shows the SMIT panel for rset registry management.
+Figure 36 on page 94 shows the SMIT panel for rset registry management.

-Manage Re source Set Database Move cursor to desired item and press Enter.
-Add a Resour Remove a Res Change / Sho List All Resource Sets of the Database Add a Resource Set to the Database Remove a Resource Set from the Database Change / Show Characteristics of a Database Resource Set Reload Resource Set Database F1=Help F9=Shell F2=Refresh F10=Exit F3=Cancel Enter=Do F8=Image
+Manage Resource Set Database Move cursor to desired item and press Enter.
+List All Resource Sets of the Database Add a Resource Set to the Database Remove a Resource Set from the Database Change / Show Characteristics of a Database Resource Set Reload Resource Set Database F1=Help F9=Shell F2=Refresh F10=Exit F3=Cancel Enter=Do F8=Image

-Figure 42.
+Figure 36.
 SMIT panel for rset registry management

 To add a new resource set, you must specify a name space, a resource set name, and the list of resources.
 It is also possible to change permissions for the owner and group of this rset.
 In addition, the permissions for the owner, groups, and others can be specified.
-Figure 43 on page 90 shows the SMIT panel for this task.
+Figure 37 on page 95 shows the SMIT panel for this task.

-Figure 43.
+Figure 37.
 SMIT panel to add a new resource set